AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 </p>

 **Figure 8**: The above photograph depicts the pressure regulator installed prior to the peristaltic pump.
-Water (purple arrow)**[Is the influent not entering from left to right?]** enters the regulator from the sink, and passes through to continue to the peristaltic pump and flow accumulator.
+Water (purple arrow) enters the regulator from the sink, and passes through to continue to the peristaltic pump and flow accumulator.

 #### Forked Flow System Installation